 Spanish Conversation and Composition

 Dr. Useche joined Ursinus after completing his Ph.D in Latin American and Iberian Cultures at Columbia University, where he taught Spanish language and culture for more than six years.
-Previously, Professor Useche was an Associate Instructor of Spanish at Indiana University.
+Previously, Professor Useche was an Associate Instructor of Spanish at Indiana University in Bloomington.

 - Spanish cultural production of the 19th and 20th centuries